ezechiaskumbu77/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Alx, redirections abd filters
-7. The script that creates a file name, containing a specific text
+8. The script that saves current state of directory in a specific file